CNN boss Chris Licht out days after devastating expose

 “I met with Chris and he will be leaving CNN,” Mr Zaslav reportedly told CNN staff.

-“We’re in the process of conducting a wide search, internally and externally, for a new leader.”
+In a statement, Mr Zaslav said: “The job of leading CNN was never going to be easy, especially at a time of huge disruption and transformation, and he has poured his heart and soul into it.”

-Mr Stelter wrote that Mr Licht was being replaced by an acting leadership team of CNN veterans Amy Entelis, Virginia Moseley and Eric Sherling.
+Mr Licht will be replaced by an acting leadership team of CNN veterans Amy Entelis, Virginia Moseley and Eric Sherling while a search begins for his successor, Mr Zaslav reportedly told staff.

+Tech journalist and podcast host Kara Swisher, who predicted Mr Licht would be fired on Tuesday night, wrote that it was the “correct move but still a big black eye for King Z”.

+Writing on Tuesday night in CNN’s Reliable Sources newsletter, Mr Darcy described a network in open rebellion against its own boss.

 Join our commenting forum